 - a.
-The traffic impact assessment for this project assumes the development parameters and land uses shown in Attachment B, "Pelican Landing DRI Development Parameters".
-The assessment indicates that the significantly impacted roadways and intersections described below will be operating below acceptable levels of service at the end of Planning Horizon I (1997) and buildout (2002).
+The traffic impact assessment for this project assumes the development parameters and land uses shown in Attachment B, "Pelican Landing DRI Development Parameters."
+The assessment indicates that the significantly impacted roadways and intersections described below will be operating below acceptable levels of service at the end of Planning Horizon I (1997) and build out (2002).
 Each annual monitoring report, described in Paragraph 4, must reflect whether the roadways and intersections described below are significantly impacted or are projected to be significantly impacted by this project in the following year. - b.
-The Pelican Landing DRI is projected to significantly and adversely impact (as defined by Lee County Administrative Code AC-13-16, dated August 8, 1991, see Attachment C) the following roadways and intersections:
+The Pelican Landing DRI is projected to significantly and adversely impact (as defined by Lee County Administrative Code) the following roadways and intersections: